simonhuwiler/roccatvulcan/README.md

 ## Projects made with this library
 * `WASD - The Rise of eSports` DataViz about eSports: https://github.com/simonhuwiler/dataviz_keyboard
 * `FruitSalad`, a Game for a keyboard: https://github.com/simonhuwiler/fruitsalad_game
+* `Snake Vulcan`, the famous game, made for a keyboard: https://github.com/kiarahd/snake-vulcan

 Write me to be listed here!